almic/zombie-game/README.md

 # ANGRY TODOS

+- [ ] Match moon's mie power to moon illuminance.
+- [ ] Fog at dawn and dusk, set with a curve.
+This looks bad right now.
 - [ ] Apply Kawase Blur during night vision, depth based (further = more blurry) Should be active based on exposure value, use pos multiplier as depth (cheap)
 - [ ] Add random refraction and squashing to moon and sun near horizon for shaders.